Hadrien-Cornier/reactor-core/docs/modules/ROOT/pages/presentation/progamming-with-project-reactor.md

   – Any operator that simply processes items inline—without dispatching to another Scheduler—works synchronously by default.

 • publishOn or subscribeOn (unless they wrap an asynchronous source):
-  – They schedule subsequent stages onto a different thread, but the actual scheduling call is synchronous with respect to the flow of signals—though once moved to another thread, downstream execution is asynchronous from the caller’s perspective.
+  – They schedule subsequent stages onto a different thread, but the actual scheduling call is synchronous with respect to the flow of signals—though once moved to another thread, downstream execution is asynchronous from the caller's perspective.
-  – These operators introduce concurrency only in that they “hop” to another thread.
+  – These operators introduce concurrency only in that they "hop" to another thread.
 The operator itself is not merging multiple asynchronous Streams.

 ---

 ## 2. Asynchronous Operators

-Operators become “asynchronous” either when they themselves produce or merge asynchronous flows (e.g., multiple sources) or when they process data on another thread.
+Operators become "asynchronous" either when they themselves produce or merge asynchronous flows (e.g., multiple sources) or when they process data on another thread.
 Often, the prime example is flatMap.

 • flatMap:
-  – “Flattens” a one-to-many or one-to-zero/one Publisher returned by a function.
+  – "Flattens" a one-to-many or one-to-zero/one Publisher returned by a function.
   – This allows you to trigger asynchronous operations (e.g., an HTTP call returning a Mono/Flux), merging results back into one output sequence.
   – Conceptually, each source item spawns an inner subscription, which may run on a completely new thread.